Image-X-Institute/CBCTCardiacSegmentation/README.md

 ## Setup/Build/Install

-The module will soon be able to be installed using pip:
+The module can installed using pip:

 ```
 pip install CBCTCardiacSegmentation